Deltaretrovirus: Classification

-Two additional PTLVs are known but not regonized: HTLV-4 (South Cameroon, 2005) and STLV-5 (Mac B43 strain, highly divergent PTLV-1).
+Two additional PTLVs are known but not recognized: HTLV-4 (South Cameroon, 2005) and STLV-5 (Mac B43 strain, highly divergent PTLV-1).

 In addition, eight endogenous retroviruses identified as Deltaretrovirus are known as of 2019.
 Two of these were complete enough to show ORFs; the rest only showing long terminal repeats.

 Hosts

 Known exogenous deltaretroviruses infect cattle and primates.

 The two complete endogenous ones were found in bats and dolphins; the others in Solenodon, mongoose, and fossa.
 These endogenous examples fill in the large gap in the host range.